Ida Institute Call for Grant Proposals

 - Patient and clinician outcomes and experiences using the Ida Tinnitus Management tools

 - Outcomes from engaging patients outside their appointments using Ida Telecare tools

 - Implementation and student outcomes using Ida tools in education

 The Ida Institute Research Committee will review and select successful grant applications.
 The committee members are Prof. Louise Hickson, committee chair, Dr. Joseph Montano, Dr. Melanie Ferguson, Dr. Elisabet Sundewall Thoren, Prof. Sophia Kramer and Melany Gregory, CEO of the Ear Foundation.

 How to apply:

-The application form can be downloaded below.
+The application form can be viewed and downloaded below.